faithngetich/bp-andela-media-frontend/README.md

 ## Conventions

-Use the [Enginering playbook](https://github.com/andela/engineering-playbook]) conventions for writing commits, branch naming and Pull request body and title conventions.
+Use the [Engineering playbook](https://github.com/andela/engineering-playbook) conventions for writing commits, branch naming and Pull request body and title conventions.

 ## Contributors